oktadev/okta-blog/_source/_posts/2023-07-28-oidc_workshop.md

 ## Add Helper Functions

-Add the following helper functions to `main.ts` to simplify your upcoming work.
+Add the following helper functions to `apps/api/src/main.ts` to simplify your upcoming work.

-`orgFromId` will take an integer org ID and return the first database result for what organization that ID references:
+`orgFromId` will take an integer org ID and return the first database result for an organization that the ID references:

 ```
 async function orgFromId(id) {